julianschill/klipper-led_effect/docs/LED_Effect.md

 Effects are, in a more abstract sense, a _state_ that the strips exist in.
 Effects can be comprised of 1 led or 100.
 There can be one effect layer or 10.
 It is all arbitrary and extensible.
-This means the only limit to how many layers and leds can be run concurrently is how much processing power the host OS is capable of handling.
+This means the only limit to how many layers and LEDs can be run concurrently is how much processing power the host OS is capable of handling.
 During initial testing, upwards of 100 LEDs and 12 effect layers were run concurrently on a Raspberry Pi 4 at 24 FPS.

 ## Basic layer definition

-For our example printer, there is one neopixel ring with 16 leds that is situated on the front panel, and a short segment of neopixel LEDs next to the hot end for illuminating the print.
+For our example printer, there is one Neopixel ring with 16 LEDs that is situated on the front panel, and a short segment of Neopixel LEDs next to the hot end for illuminating the print.

-There are also 5 dotstar LEDs located underneath the bed.
+There are also 5 Dotstar LEDs located underneath the bed.
 Pin numbers listed here are completely made-up.

 ```